Treatment of addictions isn’t working… there I said it!

 A Non-Treatment Approach to Dealing with Substance Abuse and Addiction

 Common knowledge among the North American culture is that if we suffer from an addiction, we have to ‘join’ the treatment industry and subject ourselves to a great deal of misinformation which is largely unproven.

 In writing this article, I had the opportunity to interview Ryan Schwantes, president of Baldwin Research Institute (the parent company of Saint Jude Retreats).
-Over fifteen years ago Ryan committed his life to helping others realize there’s alternative methods to achieving new habits, establishing lifestyle habits that are geared to building lives on happiness first.
+Over fifteen years ago Ryan committed his life to help others realize there are alternative methods to achieving new habits, establishing lifestyle habits that are geared to building lives on happiness first.
 He believes no one should allow themselves to give up on their dreams and everyone has the power within themselves to build the life they want and absolutely no one has the right to tell them they can’t or won’t be successful and happy!

 Below is Ryan’s recounting of a conversation he shared long ago which forever affected the trajectory of his life’s path.

 Gerald Brown (Jer), one of the [Saint Jude Retreats] Co-Founders, once told me “Ryan, nothing is wrong with you, and you’re going to be fine”.

 As simple as that sounds, it was so powerful because up to that point I had learned I was diseased and I was pretty much doomed for the rest of my life.
 All my dreams and goals were out the window because I was forever going to be dealing with my disease of addiction.